 The possible side effects following microdermabrasion are minor and rare, but may include mild post-inflammatory hyperpigmentation or bruising from the suction device.

-Among the other non-surgical treatments offered by UNC plastic surgeons Drs.
-Lynn Damitz and C. Scott Hultman at the UNC Aesthetic, Laser & Burn Center in Chapel Hill, microdermabrasion is one of the most popular for treating common superficial skin ailments.
+Among the other non-surgical treatments offered by UNC plastic surgeon Drs.
+Lynn Damitz at the UNC Aesthetic, Laser & Burn Center in Chapel Hill, microdermabrasion is one of the most popular for treating common superficial skin ailments.
 We encourage you to contact the plastic surgery team today to schedule a consultation to learn how microdermabrasion treatments in Chapel Hill can refresh your complexion.